SantiMA10/devops-streamdeck/README.md

 # DevOps for Stream Deck <!-- omit in toc --> [![Custom badge](https://img.shields.io/endpoint?url=https%3A%2F%2Felgatostore-badge.herokuapp.com%2F%3Fidentifier%3Ddev.santiagomartin.devops)](https://github.com/SantiMA10/elgatostore-badge)

-> Check the status of your CI/CD environments using your Stream Deck
+> Check the status of your CI/CD environments or Notifications using your Stream Deck

 - [How it works?](#how-it-works)
   - [Install this plugin](#install-this-plugin)